avinash3196/Data-Science-Portfolio/README.md

 ### [3.
 Stock Price Prediction Using ARIMA and Auto-ARIMA Model](https://github.com/avinash3196/Data-Science-Portfolio/tree/main/Stock%20Price%20Prediction)
 The accurate prediction of stock prices will enable the investor to make well-informed decisions in current dynamic market.
 Effective forecasting will also help in managing risks associated with stock market investments, contributing to more strategic financial planning.
 The primary objective of this project is to predict the stock prices using Time Series Analysis techniques,  for which I have chosen Tata Motors company.
 Seeing people gradually taking an interest in the stock market in India, has motivated me to work on this project.

+_Tools: scikit-learn, Pandas, Seaborn, Matplotlib, NumPy, Statsmodel_

+If you found the content interesting and would like to discuss the portfolio, potential work opportunities, or collaboration, shoot an email at [gmail](avinashgupta3196@gmail.com)